bhaveshbohra/bhaveshbohra/README.md

 I'm currently learning about GEN AI and MLOps, and I'm excited to apply my skills and expertise to innovative projects in the fields of Machine Learning, Deep Learning, and Natural Language Processing.
 I welcome connections with professionals and enthusiasts alike.
 Let's explore the vast potential of data science together!

 ## 📫 How to Reach Me:
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/bhavesh-bohra/)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/bhavesh-bohra/)!I'm actively seeking new job opportunities in the AI and Data Science domain.
+You can reach me at <a href="mailto:bbohra.inbox@gmail.com">bbohra.inbox@gmail.com</a> or <a href="tel:+918141518086">+91 81415 18086</a>.